 One would think that products at the Dollar Store are the cheapest around, right?

 Well, it’s just not always true.
-Oftentimes, products are cheaper at Dollar Stores.
+Oftentimes, shopping at dollars stores will get you cheaper products.

 But Dollar Stores need to make money as well, and so they will also charge more on products that you can go to a grocery store, or discount store, or any store and find for cheaper.